wsperat/forest-fire/docs/python-api.md

 Current implementation note:

 - the strategy setting is implemented for the standard first-order tree training paths
-- the second-order boosting path still follows the existing missing-value implementation
+- the second-order boosting path uses the same learned missing-routing semantics, but it does not expose a separate heuristic-vs-optimal toggle

 ## Supported input types